 Our broadband monitoring program will help provide consumers with accurate, independent and comparable information about broadband speeds and performance.
-When published, you will be able to use this information to shop around for the best deal, as well as to check that you're getting what you paid for.
+We're currently working with our testing provider SamKnows to rollout Whiteboxes around Australia.

 Consumers spend over $4 billion per year on fixed-line broadband services, and they need access to accurate information to assist them in choosing plans.